guilhem-martin/go-guerrilla-wiki/Configuration.md

         ]
     }

+#### Notes

+`allowed_hosts` - supports wildcards for subdomains, eg `*.example.com`.
+MX Records with wildcards are supported, according to [RCF1912](https://tools.ietf.org/html/rfc1912#section-2.7) If you have a custom backend, and you would like to have your backend decide if the host is allowed, you can turn off this feature by configuring with a single dot - `.`

 The Json parser is very strict on syntax.
 If there's a parse error and it doesn't give much clue, then test your syntax here: